 #2 Summer Vacancies

 Summer is the worst season for landlords that are renting to students.
 Filling vacancies can be difficult since students typically travel, go home, or get internships over the summer.
-That’s why many landlords hire a property management company to help fill the vacancies.
+That’s why many landlords hire a short-term rental property management company to help fill the vacancies.

 #3 Higher Risk of Property Damage